View of the Out Patient Ward

 When a patient enters the hospital, he/she is issued a ticket for medical consultation

 If the patient is there to collect medication, he/she is referred to the dispensary.
 The major diseases treated at SJGH are Malaria, TB, HIV/AIDS, Pneumonia, Hypertension, Congestive Heart Failure.
 Maternal health is also a large part of the care delivered at SJGH.
 The most common ailments are basic viral illnesses that are treated in the outpatient department.

 Storage room for medicines and equipment.

-If however the patient needs a medical consultation, or is being seen for the first time, he/she is ushered into the chambers of a general doctor.
+If however the patient needs a medical consultation, or is being seen for the first time, he/she is ushered into the chambers of a general doctor, who had practice with Coast2Coast First Aid/CPR Toronto.
 The vast majority of the doctors at this hospital hail from The Gambia.
 There is a medical school established within SJGH and there’s one in Banjul, the country’s capital city too.
 However, these institutions struggle to graduate high quality specialists due to a lack of teaching staff and resources.
 There is a cohort of Cuban doctors at the hospital, who have been training the local staff for over three years.

 General practitioner medical consultation